cnapy-org/CNApy/README.md

 cnapy
 ```

-### MacOS X installation
+### Assisted MacOS X installation

 1. If you have a (new) Mac with an ARM processor, such as the M1 or M2, download Miniconda [from here](https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-arm64.pkg).
 If you have an (older) Mac with an Intel processor, download Miniconda [from here](https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-x86_64.pkg).
+If you are unsure which processor your Mac has, click on the Apple menu in the upper-left of your screen and choose "About This Mac".
 2. Install Miniconda by double-clicking the downloaded file.
 Follow the appearing installation instructions and remember in which folder you install Miniconda.
-(Optional:) If you already use Anaconda or Python on your computer, deactivate all installation options which put Miniconda to PATH to avoid possible problems.
+If you already use Anaconda on your computer (for which we directly provide a conda CNApy package, [see here](#install-cnapy-as-conda-package)), deactivate all installation options which put Miniconda to your console or system PATH to avoid possible problems
 3. Using Finder, go to the folder where you installed Miniconda.
 Then, open the appearing sub-folder "condabin".
-4. Download the CNApy installation assistant script [from here](https://github.com/cnapy-org/CNApy/releases/download/v1.1.6/cnapy-installation-script.sh) into the mentioned "condabin" folder.
+4. Download the CNApy installation assistant script [from here](https://github.com/cnapy-org/CNApy/releases/download/v1.1.6/cnapy-assistant-script.sh) into the mentioned "condabin" folder.
 5. In the file manager, double-click on the newly downloaded installation assistant script which is called "cnapy-installation-script.sh".
-If the script does not run, right-click on the file, open its settings and select the option to make it executable (alternative: run 'chmod u+x ./cnapy-installation-script.sh' in your terminal).
+If the script does not run, right-click on the file, open its settings and select the option to make it executable (alternative: run 'chmod u+x ./cnapy-assistant-script.sh' in your terminal).
 Wait until CNApy is downloaded and installed.
 6. Open the terminal in the mentioned "condabin" folder.
 You can now run CNApy by executing the following two terminal instructions:

 ```sh